Last updated: July 26, 2024

 Corrections, Expressions of Concern, and Retractions

-At Qeios, we strive to provide the most trustworthy venue for scientific research.
-To maintain the integrity, accuracy, and validity of research works, we rely on our editorial team and the wider community of scientists.
+At Qeios, we strive to provide the most trustworthy venue for academic research.
+To maintain the integrity, accuracy, and validity of research works, we rely on the expertise of peer reviewers, the oversight of our editorial team, and the accuracy of our custom-built AI.

 Corrections

-Authors on Qeios can autonomously update their research articles in a few seconds.
-If an author notices a typo that they had overlooked before, or if a reviewer suggests a correction that they would like to incorporate right away, they can proceed with the amendment by creating an updated version of their article.
+Authors on Qeios can update their research articles by submitting a new version at https://postme.qeios.com/new-version.
+The new version will be available to Qeios readers within 1 business day.
+If an author notices a typo that they had overlooked before, or if a reviewer suggests a correction that they would like to incorporate right away, they can proceed with the amendment by submitting an updated version of their article.
 The "History" tab in the upper right corner of any article shows the history of all the versions of the article, making sure that no information is lost in the updating process.

-Given that most corrections and post-publication updates can be autonomously carried out by the authors by creating a new article version, the editorial team intervention is usually not required in cases of addenda (additions to a research article due to significant additional information emerged subsequent to its publication) or author corrections (amendments to a research article subsequent to its publication, for factual and substantial errors or honest mistakes).
+Given that most corrections and post-publication updates can be submitted as a new article version, which is made available to readers within 1 business day, the editorial team intervention is usually not required in cases of addenda (additions to a research article due to significant additional information emerged subsequent to its publication) or author corrections (amendments to a research article subsequent to its publication, for factual and substantial errors or honest mistakes).

-However, there still exist some kinds of post-publication amendments that cannot be autonomously issued by the authors, necessitating an intervention by Qeios.
-These include, for example, author name changes and retractions, i.e., the withdrawal of published research articles for reasons that cannot be resolved with a post-publication amendment.
+However, there still exist some kinds of post-publication amendments that necessitate an intervention by the Qeios editorial team.
+These include, for example, retractions, i.e., the withdrawal of published research articles for reasons that cannot be resolved with a post-publication amendment.

 Expressions of concern

-Traditionally, expressions of concern refer to notices issued by the editorial team of a scientific journal to inform and warn readers about potential reliability and trustworthiness issues of a certain research article while an investigation is being carried out, and before any necessary remedies are determined.
+Traditionally, expressions of concern refer to notices issued by the editorial team of an academic journal to inform and warn readers about potential reliability and trustworthiness issues of a certain research article while an investigation is being carried out, and before any necessary remedies are determined.
 Examples of issues are data fabrication, errors, or other types of scientific misconduct.

-Qeios' post-publication open peer review model has enhanced the capability to swiftly inform readers of any concerns by transferring the warning function to peer reviewers.
-On Qeios, not only review reports are published alongside articles, openly providing information about potential concerns, but our 1 to 5 stars rating system acts as an immediate "warning" signal in case the average rating of an article drops below 2.5 stars.
-When this happens, the stars' colour changes from green to red and readers are readily informed that the reviewers are expressing reservations about that article's quality, reliability, or trustworthiness.
+Qeios' open peer review and continuous scrutiny model has enhanced the capability to swiftly inform readers of any concerns by transferring the warning function to peer reviewers.
+On Qeios, not only review reports are published alongside articles, openly providing information about potential concerns, but our 1 to 5 stars rating system acts as a "warning" if the average overall rating of an article drops below 2.5 stars.
+When this happens, the article loses the peer-approved label, and readers are thus informed that the reviewers are expressing reservations about that article's quality, reliability, or trustworthiness.

 In their peer reviews, reviewers can ask for clarifications, raise specific concerns, or request additional data.
 The authors get instantly notified and have the possibility to publicly reply to the reviewers by commenting on the peer reviews, and to update their research works with the missing/amended information.
 The reviewers, in turn, can respond right away, review the updated article versions, and so forth.
 Therefore, Qeios enables and encourages a constructive scientific discussion between authors and reviewers.
 It is important to remember that this opportunity for open, ongoing dialogue is primarily meant to foster a collaborative spirit among researchers, improve articles continuously, and make research more intelligible by all readers.

-Whenever the process described above highlights the need for further investigations, e.g., in case the average rating of an article that was approved by the reviewers (approval is defined by having received at least four peer reviews with an average rating above 2.5 stars; see Peer Review for more information) drops below 2.5 stars, the relevant guidelines and flowcharts by COPE and the recommendations by the International Committee of Medical Journal Editors (ICMJE) (in particular, point III B «Scientific Misconduct, Expressions of Concern, and Retraction») are followed.
+Whenever these processes highlight the need for further investigations, the relevant guidelines and flowcharts by COPE and the recommendations by the International Committee of Medical Journal Editors (ICMJE) (in particular, point III B «Scientific Misconduct, Expressions of Concern, and Retraction») are followed.
 The appropriate action is then promptly taken by the editorial team, up to, if necessary, the issuance of a retraction.

 Retractions

 Retractions shall occur whenever the integrity and validity of a research article are significantly undermined, e.g., because of data fabrication, ethical violations, errors that substantially impair the research work, fraud, plagiarism, or severe scientific misconduct in general.
-On Qeios, a research article warranting retraction is one that consistently receives negative reviews that persistently keep the article's average rating below 2.5 stars.
-Therefore, retractions are prompted by peer reviewers – also through the reporting system described above in these policies – but they're eventually actuated by the editorial team after consultation, by following the «Retraction» guidelines and flowcharts by COPE and the recommendations by the International Committee of Medical Journal Editors (ICMJE) (in particular, point III B «Scientific Misconduct, Expressions of Concern, and Retraction»).
+On Qeios, a research article suggesting retraction is one for which additional peer reviewers, through the continuous scrutiny process characteristic of Qeios, have uncovered flaws missed by the initial reviewers, causing the overall average rating to drop below 2.5 out of 5.
+Alternatively, peer reviewers or other registered Qeios users may report misconduct issues at any time through our reporting system, accessible by clicking "Report" from the 3-dot menu of any article page, directly to the editorial team.
+Therefore, retractions are prompted by peer reviewers or other registered Qeios researchers but are ultimately enacted by the editorial team following consultation and in accordance with the «Retraction» guidelines and flowcharts by COPE and the recommendations by the International Committee of Medical Journal Editors (ICMJE) (in particular, point III B «Scientific Misconduct, Expressions of Concern, and Retraction»).

 Whenever a research article is being retracted, its authors have the possibility of an appeal, for which they will need to provide new data and information addressing the issues that warranted the retraction.
 The editorial team's decision on the appeal is final, and no further rounds of appeal will be considered.
-When a research article is retracted, it is withdrawn from the Qeios website.
+When a research article is retracted, it is withdrawn from the Qeios website, and a note is published in its place.
 However, a PDF version of the retracted article remains available upon request.

 Advertising and Publishing Fees